 In this case, the pile is characterized by working at the tip, this is because it is driven to a considerable depth.
 This is the best support and is characterized by being very safe, thanks to the fact that the pile is supported on a ground that has a great bearing capacity.

 This case is characterized by the fact that the pile is in a resistant stratum, but it lacks thickness and the other lower strata are less firm.
-When this case is evident, it is essential that the ground be drilled until a firmer and thicker layer is found.
+When this case is evident, the ground must be drilled until a firmer and thicker layer is found.

 Here the piles are inserted in a soft layer of soil and are not supported by any stratum of the ground with bearing capacity, so the load of the structure that is transmitted to the ground is sustained only by the friction effect of the shaft of the pile.